docker-library/docs/opensuse/README-short.txt

-DEPRECATED - for current official images see opensuse/leap and opensuse/tumbleweed.
+DEPRECATED - for current images by the openSUSE Project see opensuse/leap and opensuse/tumbleweed.